Generic Name: midazolam hydrochloride

 Use With Inhibitors of CYP3A4 Isozymes

-Oral midazolam should be used with caution in patients treated with drugs known to inhibit CYP3A4 because inhibition of metabolism may lead to more intense and prolonged sedation (see CLINICAL PHARMACOLOGY: Pharmacokinetics and Drug-Drug Interactions and WARNINGS).
-Patients being treated with medications known to inhibit CYP3A4 isozymes should be treated with lower than recommended doses of midazolam hydrochloride syrup and the clinician should expect a more intense and prolonged effect.
+Oral midazolam should be used with caution in patients treated with drugs known to inhibit CYP3A4 because inhibition of metabolism may lead to more intense and prolonged sedation (see CLINICAL PHARMACOLOGY: Pharmacokinetics: Special Populations: Drug-Drug Interactions and WARNINGS).
+Patients being treated with medications known to inhibit CYP3A4 isozymes should be treated with lower than recommended doses of midazolam HCl syrup and the clinician should expect a more intense and prolonged effect.

 Information for Patients